Mahmoud Afshartous: Career

 After the Persian Constitutional Revolution during the first decade of the 20th century, Afshartous' father became concerned about the political situation in Iran and temporarily left the country in 1909.
 His uncle Majid ad-Dowleh, the elder of the Qajar dynasty, encouraged him to pursue a military education.
 After graduating from Nezam High School in Tehran, Afshartous entered military service as a cadet at Tehran Military University.

-In 1936 he was introduced to Reza Shah by two-star General (sar-lashkar) Karim Buzarjomehri, and got his first job as chief of royal property (amlak-e saltanati).
-Afshartous later joined the artillery corps, promoted to one-star general (or brigadier-general—sartip) of the Imperial Iranian Forces, headed Reza Shah's funeral procession and made military governor of Tehran by Mohammad Reza Shah Pahlavi.
+In 1936, he was introduced to Reza Shah by two-star General (sar-lashkar) Karim Buzarjomehri, and got his first job as chief of royal property (amlak-e saltanati).
+Afshartous later joined the artillery corps, promoted to one-star general (or brigadier-general—sartip) of the Imperial Iranian Forces, headed Reza Shah's funeral procession and made military governor of Tehran by Mohammad Reza Pahlavi.
 He took steps against corruption in the army, and supported his granduncle Mossadegh's policy by forming the National Front (jebh-e melli).
 On 23 July 1952, when Mossadegh was prime minister, Afshartous was appointed Iranian chief of police.
 He was in office until April 1953.

 A quiet, firm and disciplined person with few friends, he desired change in the political system of Iran to combat corruption (especially bribery in military):

 Many times he dismissed different graded officers in order to defend transparency and believed that certain officers have to promote only up to certain levels otherwise they rotten.
 All and all his idea was based on transparency and honesty and he refused to compromise, for this reason he had many enemies.